 Students who earn associate’s degrees in nanotechnology are prepared to work in research, production, marketing, and business environments where knowledge of nanoscience is needed.

 Nanotechnicians work in various fields, including biomedicine, biotechnology, agriculture production, and environmental analysis. .
 The website for Minnesota State Community College and Technical College’s Nanotechnology program quotes Jack Uldrich and Deb Newberry, the authors of the book The Next Big Thing Is Small.
 According to these experts, “The market for nanotechnology in the United States was rapidly growing and projected to reach $1 trillion by 2010.
 Growth over this period is expected to produce between 800,000 and two million new technical jobs.”

 The National Nanotechnology Initiative reports that in the United States, federal funding for nanotechnology has increased “from approximately $464 million in 2001 to nearly $1.5 billion for the 2009 fiscal year.”

 New Nanotechnology Program for Community College Students in Virginia

 Beverly Clark III, the director of the nanotechnology education program at DCC, tells the local Danville News that students do not need a strong background in math or science to succeed in the course.
 Students who find they enjoy working with nanomaterials and processes can go on to earn an associate’s degree in applied science.
-Such a degree prepares students to either enter the workforce as lab technicians or technical scientists, or they can use their credits to eventually earn a four-year degree.
+Such a degree prepares students to enter the workforce as lab technicians or technical scientists, or they can eventually use their credits to earn a four-year degree.